 HAMPTON, Va.
-(November 8, 2019) –The Hampton University Scripps Howard School of Journalism and Communications welcomed New York Times Investigative reporter and creator of the landmark ‘1619 Project’ – Nikole Hannah-Jones to campus to meet with students, and discuss with a packed audience this important project.
+(November 8, 2019) –The Hampton University Scripps Howard School of Journalism and Communications welcomed New York Times Investigative reporter and creator of the landmark ‘1619 Project’ – Nikole Hannah-Jones to campus as part of the Caldwell Café Lecture Series.
+Hannah-Jones was able to meet with students, and discuss with a packed audience this important project.

 “What an amazing turnout to hear the incredibly talented journalist Ms. Nikole Hannah-Jones speak to our students about our ancestors’ first steps onto the shores of Virginia 400 years ago,” said B. DàVida Plummer, Dean of the Scripps Howard School of Journalism and Communications “We appreciate her speaking candidly about enslaved Africans and hope that audience members were able to take something away from her powerful knowledge.”

 After speaking in a journalism classes and meeting with students one-on-one in a roundtable discussion, Hannah-Jones took the stage of the Scripps Howard Auditorium to answer questions from facilitator, student Randall Williams.

 “I knew I wanted to come to Hampton University because this is where it all began.
 Point Comfort in Hampton is one of the places where the enslaved began, where the four parts of enslaved people crossed over the bay at Point Comfort and said that they wanted to be free and were treated as war contraband.
 Our story has always been a story of people trying to enslave us, and the fight to liberate ourselves,” Hannah-Jones said.

 Hannah-Jones has been thinking about the year 1619 since high school.
 She was exposed to Black history in college and kept asking for more books to continue learning about it.